Flank/flank-dashboard/metrics/docs/02_sign_and_notarize_metrics_binaries.md

  ```

 Pros:
- - separate scripts for sign and notarize step, so the tool can be used just for sign or notarize only
+ - separate scripts for a sign and notarize step, so the tool can be used just for a sign or notarize only
  - notarize step checks if the given binary is already signed
  - notarize step wait until notarization on the Apple's side completes
  - logs issues during the process